Fall Packing List for National Parks

 There are a variety of US National Parks to visit in the fall and weather, region and elevation are important to consider when packing.
 We recommend you check the forecast for the dates of your visit and pack accordingly!

 Pack and wear layers for the cool mornings and evenings you’ll find in the fall.
-You’re also prepared for any storms that may quickly roll in unexpectedly.
+Be prepared for any rain or even snow storms that may quickly roll in unexpectedly.

 The America the Beautiful Annual Pass